JCSDA/jedi-docs/docs/inside/jedi-components/mpas-jedi/classes.rst

 The number of processors used for the top-level generic MPAS-JEDI application is equal to the number of ranks in the global MPI communicator.
-The number of processors available to a particular Geometry object is determined by how the MPAS-JEDI application splits the global communicator.
+The number of processors available to a particular :code:`Geometry` object is determined by how the MPAS-JEDI application splits the global communicator.
 Only a few applications split the global communicator (e.g., EDA, EnsHofX, 4DEnVar).
 An EDA application with 4 simultaneous analyses will divide the global communicator by 4, for example, while a 4DEnVar application with 3 assimilation sub-windows will divide the global communicator by 3.
-The Geometry communicator is passed to :code:`mpas_init`, which instantiates the MPAS-Model mesh.
-Up to this point, MPAS-JEDI has only been tested in situations where the MPAS-Model mesh uses all available ranks in the Geometry communicator.
+The :code:`Geometry` object's communicator is passed to :code:`mpas_init`, which instantiates the MPAS-Model mesh.
+Up to this point, MPAS-JEDI has only been tested in situations where the MPAS-Model mesh uses all available ranks in a :code:`Geometry` object's communicator.
 The user must ensure that the number of processors available to the potentially split communicator corresponds to one of the graph partition files available for the MPAS-Model mesh used in that application.
 There is no configuration element in the YAML file to select the number of processors utilized.

 Presently, it is only possible to build MPAS-JEDI for use with double floating point precision.
 Therefore, static lookup tables such as :code:`RRTMG_LW_DATA` must be provided in double precision.